coderefinery/documentation/_episodes/07-discussion.md

 > ## Discussion
 >
 > - Please write your questions in the collaborative notes document.
+> - Any other ideas?
+>     - e.g. Any incremental improvements that can benefit your projects?
+>     - e.g. What's nice but overkill for your work?
 >     - Some of the recommendations below can be used as food for thought.
 {: .discussion}

 ---